 To enable interoperability between countries, the smartphone records the countries that a user has visited.
 This can either happen automatically, in the background, based on GPS location data, Mobile carrier data, or through a manual entry by the user (e.g., if GPS was not available or inaccurate).
-To learn if a user has been in contact with an infected patient, the phone regularly requests data (containing (SK_t , t) pairs from infected users) from the backend services of all visited countries.
+To learn if a user has been in contact with an infected patient, the phone regularly requests data (containing ( $SK_t$ , t) pairs from infected users) from the backend services of all visited countries.
 The addresses of these backends can be added to a config file in the app that can be easily updated if these addresses change.
-In case of a positive diagnosis, the smartphone uploads its own pair (SK_t , t) to the backends of all visited countries.
+In case of a positive diagnosis, the smartphone uploads its own pair ( $SK_t$ , t) to the backends of all visited countries.

-When the smartphone determines its owner has a high risk score, it notifies the owner as before.
+When the smartphone determines its owner has a high risk score, the smartphone contacts its local health authority as if it was not roaming.